CPO Pinning Ceremony onboard Cheatham Annex

 Williamsburg, Va.
-(September 27, 2024) A colorguard comprised of Sailors assigned to Naval Cargo Handling Battalion One onboard Cheatham Annex, presents the colors as part of the FY-2025 Chief Petty Officer Pinning Ceremony.
+(September 27, 2024) Wooden charge book boxes and Chief Petty Officer covers line the stage as part of the FY-2025 Chief Petty Officer Pinning Ceremony for CPOs at various commands onboard Naval Weapons Station Yorktown and Cheatham Annex.
 The ceremony was held at the NCHB-1 auditorium onboard Cheatham Annex.
 (U.S. Navy Photo by Max Lonzanida/Released).

 |Date Taken: